shahzadlone/lonefiles/.vim/README.md

  if the file is a JSON file.
 This new mapping uses a nice JSON file indenting tool to make the entire file pretty and formatted the way I like my JSON files to be formatted.

+---

+ 8) An autocommand that changes my current directory, if I enter a file in another directory.
+The directory is changes to the new file's directory.

+ * Tip: This works quite magically with TMUX, as you can open a tmux pane that is already in the path of the file you are working on (this helps when working with multiple files in multiple directories).

 </p> </details>

 ---